codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_generators.rst

 Fret no more!
 CodeIgniter4 is also shipped with a dedicated ``make:scaffold`` command that is basically a wrapper to the controller, model, entity, migration, and seeder generator commands.
 All you need is the class name that will be used to name all the generated classes.
-Also, **individual options** supported by each generator command is recognized by the scaffold command.
+Also, **individual options** supported by each generator command are recognized by the scaffold command.

 Running this in your terminal::